Thwani47/blog/content/posts/kubernetes-on-azure-part-two-local-kubernetes-cluster.md

 # pod "calculator" deleted
 ```

-We can also make use of **manifest** files, which are either JSON or YAML files, which allow us to follow a declarative approach instead of the imperative approach we used above.
+We can also make use of **manifest** files, which are either JSON or YAML files, which allow us to use a declarative approach instead of the imperative approach we used above to deploy resources to our cluster.
 Below is an example of a manifest file that deploys the `calculator` Pod
 ```yaml
 # calculator-pod.yaml
 apiVersion: v1